-Rather than relying on preprinted forms, give serious thought to working with a nonprofit attorney to tailor documents that will best serve the organization’s mission and protect its nonprofit status as it grows.
+Rather than relying on preprinted forms, give serious thought to working with a nonprofit organizations attorney to tailor documents that will best serve the organization’s mission and protect its nonprofit status as it grows.

 Failing to register for tax treatment as a nonprofit.

-California nonprofits must apply for tax-exempt status through both the California Franchise Tax Board and the Internal Revenue Service.
+California nonprofit organizations must apply for tax-exempt status through both the California Franchise Tax Board and the Internal Revenue Service.
 The registration procedures required by each agency involve complex paperwork and strict deadlines.
 Failing to register on time can have disastrous consequences, from unplanned tax liability to the potential for criminal penalties when donors discover they have been giving to an organization that is not what it claims to be.

 Failing to make a plan.

 Rushing into nonprofit work is never a good idea.
 The organization needs to have a cohesive business plan that charts its anticipated expenses and plots its fundraising strategy.
 The initial plan can change as the business grows, but without a plan the organization’s leadership will be left to improvise critical decisions that could have been made in a more deliberate fashion at the beginning.

 Talk to an experienced nonprofit organizations attorney about your plans